SeisComP/seiscomp/doc/base/concepts/magnitudes.rst

 When using binding profiles, all referencing stations will be affected equally which is typically not intended.
-In contrast, applying station bindings requires to set up many bindings which may not be intended either.
+In contrast, applying station bindings requires to set up many bindings which may not be intended either.concepts-magnitudes-regionalization

 Therefore, you may add lines to the global module configuration in :file:`global.cfg` where one line corresponds to one station with one magnitude